valsamovich/java/README.md

 	byte, short, int, long, float, double, char, boolean

+Java Loops:
-For loop:
+	// For loop
 	for(int x = 10; x < 20; x = x+1) {
+		// code block to be executed
+	}

+	// While loop
+	while(i < 10) {
 		// code block to be executed
 	}

 Object is a copy or instance of a class:

 	Object object  = new Object();

 	Class is a template for an object.
 Class has data & methods.
 	"Super" keyword id used to access superclass data and methods "This" keyword is used to access  class level data

 	"Static" is one per class, but not one per object "Static" methods can only access other static data & methods